Kisky3/TOEIC/README.md

 16.`playwright`: one who writes plays.

 17.`stunt`: an often dangerous act of skill; an action which gains attention, esp. in advertising.

+***
+## Sports & Recreational Activities
+1.`aerobics`: exercises that condiction the heart and lungs by incresing efficient intake of oxygen by the body.